 Qualifications:

-• Experience working in a Montessori Setting (preferred) Job Type: Full-time
+• Experience working in a public or charter Montessori setting.

 • Flexible spending account